The contact mapping class group and rational unknots in lens spaces: Introduction

 However, the contact mapping class group has not been determined for many contact manifolds so far.
 If we focus on closed manifolds, the contact mapping class group was only determined for the standard contact structure on $S^3$ by Eliashberg \cite{Eliashberg:S3}, the overtwisted contact structures on $S^3$ by Vogel \cite{Vogel:S3}, and the canonical contact structures on the unit cotangent bundles $U^*\Sigma_g$ for $g \geq 1$ and their cyclic covers by Giroux and Massot \cite{GM:bundles}.
 The main difficulty to study the contact mapping class group is that we need to understand the behavior of some Legendrian (or contact) submanifolds under Legendrian (or contact) isotopy, which has been poorly studied in other than $S^3$.
 According to the author's knowledge, the only known results on the classification of Legendrian knots outside of $S^3$ were the linear curves in any tight contact structure on $T^3$ by Ghiggini \cite{Ghiggini:Legendrian} and some knots and links in the standard contact structure on $S^1 \times S^2$ by Ding and Geiges \cite{DG:helix} and by Chen, Ding and Li \cite{CDL:knots1s2}.

 In Theorem~\ref{thm:cmcg-lens} and~\ref{thm:cmcg-s1s2}, we determine the contact mapping class group of the standard contact structures on lens spaces and $S^1 \times S^2$.
 The main ingredients are Theorem~\ref{thm:unknot-Legendrian} and~\ref{thm:unknot-transverse}, the classification of Legendrian and transverse rational unknots up to Legendrian and transverse isotopy.
 Once we have the classification, we can perturb a contactomorphism to fix a standard neighborhood of some Legendrian rational unknot.
-Then the problem reduces to determine the contact mapping class group of its complement, which is determined in Theorem~\ref{thm:cmcg-s1d2} by applying the one-parametric convex surface theory, in particular, Colin's isotopy discretization \cite{Colin:discretization}, and various properties of bypasses studied by Honda \cite{Honda:non-rotative,Honda:bypass} and Honda, Kazez and Mati\'c \cite{HKM:attach=dig}, see Section~\ref{sec:bypass}
+Then the problem reduces to determine the contact mapping class group of its complement, which is determined in Theorem~\ref{thm:cmcg-s1d2} by applying the one-parametric convex surface theory, in particular, Colin's isotopy discretization \cite{Colin:discretization}, and properties of bypasses studied by Honda \cite{Honda:bypass}, see Section~\ref{sec:bypass}

 The main technique for Theorem~\ref{thm:unknot-Legendrian} and~\ref{thm:unknot-transverse} is again the application of one-parametric convex surface theory and various properties of bypasses, which were utilized to study Legendrian and transverse knots in contact structures on $S^3$ in \cite{CEM:cables, EMM:nonloose}.
-In Section~\ref{sec:unknot-lens}, we develop the technique and apply it to a solid torus and lens spaces to study Legendrian and transverse knots in tight contact structures on those manifolds.
+In Section~\ref{sec:unknot-lens}, we develop the technique in the setting of general lens spaces and keep track of Legendrian isotopy classes of rational unknots, see Proposition~\ref{prop:unknot}.